Chicken production in Canada | Broiler chickens | Meat chickens

 Chicks born at the hatchery arrive at the chicken farm at less than 48 hours old.
 They will grow from chicks to chickens, ready for the market.
 In Canada, chickens raised for meat are not kept in cages.
 They live in a free-run barn, meaning they can roam throughout the barn but remain indoors.
 Some farmers may allow their chickens to go outside, weather permitting (also called free-range chickens).
 Look for free-range or animal welfare certified chicken if you want to support chickens having access to the outdoors.

 Broiler chickens have been bred to grow very quickly (especially their breast muscles) and reach market weight (around two kilograms) at just six to eight weeks of age.
-Chickens ready for market will be removed from the barn and transported to the processing plant for slaughter.
+Chickens ready for market are transported to the processing plant for slaughter.

 A meat chicken stands in a barn